Scenario Planning in Centage

 Step 7: Click Save & Exit.

 Step 8: To add these new Versions to your Plan, redeploy your Plan.
-Click the Deploy icon ( Deploy_data.png ) on the left.
+Open the Modeler menu and select Deploy Plan.

 Step 9: On the Deploy Data page, click Deploy to redeploy the Plan with the new Version(s).